psatyanIITBBS/P5_Term1/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+When the above variable scaling is applied on the test video, the sliding window search could find the location of the vehicles quite reasonably.
 Here are some example images:

 ![alt text][image5]
-![alt text][image6]
-![alt text][image7]
-![alt text][image8]
 ---

 ### Video Implementation